OBGYN GYO Fellows in the Operating Room

 Core Program Components

-Fellows actively participate in all aspects of inpatient and outpatient care of patients with known or suspected gynecologic cancer, including evaluation, planning, treatment, and follow-up at both the University of Michigan Hospital and Saint Joseph Mercy Hospital in Ann Arbor.
-Our fellows are responsible for day-to-day patient care decisions, as appropriate for the individual fellow’s level of training and experience.
-Faculty consultation is available to the fellows at all times.
+Fellows actively participate in all aspects of inpatient and outpatient care of patients with known or suspected gynecologic cancer, including evaluation, treatment planning, surgical management, and follow-up.
+All clinical activities take place at the University of Michigan Hospital and associated outpatient clinics.
+Our fellows are responsible for the management of the inpatient gynecologic oncology service, as appropriate for the individual fellow’s level of training and experience.
+Faculty supervision is available to the fellows at all times.
+In addition, fellows participate in a dedicated chemotherapy clinic and develop longitudinal patient relationships while building a strong knowledge base.

-Our fellows gain experience in a wide variety of surgical procedures, including bowel surgery and urologic surgery, in addition to gynecologic procedures.
-The University of Michigan strictly follows the ABOG Guide to Learning in Gynecologic Oncology.
+Our fellows gain experience in a wide variety of surgical procedures, including bowel and urologic procedures, in addition to gynecologic procedures.
+Fellows gain proficiency in both traditional laparoscopy and robotic surgery.

 In addition to research training, our fellows participate in weekly didactics and regular conferences to ensure that they are up to date on the most current research and literature on important topics in gynecologic oncology.

-Gynecologic Oncology Tumor Board: Fellows also play an important role in the weekly Gynecologic Oncology Tumor Board, a multidisciplinary conference is held with the Department of Radiation Oncology, the Division of Surgical Pathology, and the Division of Medical Oncology.
-All patients with newly diagnosed gynecologic cancer who require the formulation of a treatment plan, as well as patients who require a new treatment strategy because of a change in disease status, are discussed and the pathology is reviewed.
-Residents prepare patient care summary notes and present the clinical history.
-The fellows prepare the presentation list and review any radiographic studies of interest.
-Following a review of the pertinent pathology, the fellow proposes a management plan with citation of current literature and assessment of protocol eligibility.
-Following a discussion with the attending faculty, a plan of management is formalized and recommendations for treatment are established.
+Gynecologic Oncology Tumor Board: Fellows play an important role in the weekly gynecologic oncology tumor board, a multidisciplinary conference with participation by radiology, gynecologic pathology, and radiation oncology.
+All postoperative patients, as well as patients who require a new treatment strategy because of a change in disease status, are discussed, along with a comprehensive imaging and pathology review.
+Following a review of the pertinent pathology, the fellow proposes a management plan with a review of the current literature and an assessment of protocol eligibility.

 Fellowship Common Curriculum